thisiserico/preferences/README.md

 ## 🗺️ How to navigate this repo?
 My suggestion is that you start at the [semantic types][semantic-types] chapter and find links to navigate from there.
-After those, I think moving onto hexagonal architecture (yet to come) is a good idea.
+After those, I think moving onto [hexagonal architecture][hexagonal] is a good idea.

 ## 🥺 How can you help?
 I'm always open to hear different opinions.